 How to Use Banana Flour

 The easiest way to use banana flour is to add it to a smoothie or protein shake.
-You can start with a very small quantity, such as a teaspoon, and the texture won’t affect your beverage much.
+Start with a small quantity, such as a teaspoon, and the texture won’t affect your beverage much.

-You can also use it to thicken salad dressings — about one tablespoon of banana flour is plenty for one cup of dressing.
-The dressing will thicken immediately, and will grow thicker still if left in the fridge.
-If you don’t plan on using the full batch you make in one sitting, use less banana flour so that you don’t end up with a dressing you can’t even pour.
-Store any leftovers in the fridge for up to a week.
+Use banana flour to thicken salad dressings.
+One tablespoon is plenty to thicken one cup of salad dressing.
+It’ll thicken even more if you leave it in the fridge, so if you don’t plan on using the full batch in one sitting, use less banana flour so you don’t end up with a dressing you can’t even pour.
+Store leftovers in the fridge for up to a week.

 How to Make Banana Flour at Home

-Translation: If you’re opposed to paying what some may consider the outlandish cost of banana flour (around $10.99 for one pound), you could DIY at home.
+You can save some money by making DIY banana flour at home.
 It’s a multi-step labor of love, but here’s how to transform three pounds of green bananas into one pound of banana flour: